HEAL/cedar-form-docs/docs/data-availability.md

 ??? note "Has data release started?
 Not started/Started/Finished"
     **How to answer**
-    > <mark>This field ONLY APPLIES if you answered “Yes” to “Will the study collect or produce data?”
-AND you answered “Some” or “All” to “Will the study make data available?”</mark> Answers include:
+    > This field ONLY APPLIES if you answered “Yes” to “Will the study collect or produce data?”
+AND you answered “Some” or “All” to “Will the study make data available?”

+    > Answers include:

-    > - Not started: if your study, including studies with multiple parts/aims, has not started making ANY study data available in a repository for long-term data sharing.
+    >> - _Not started_: if your study, including studies with multiple parts/aims, has not started making ANY study data available in a repository for long-term data sharing.
-    - Started: if your study, including studies with multiple parts/aims, started making ANY study data available in a repository for long-term data sharing, but is not finished (i.e. will share more data later).
+    - _Started_: if your study, including studies with multiple parts/aims, started making ANY study data available in a repository for long-term data sharing, but is not finished (i.e. will share more data later).
-    - Finished: if your study, including studies with multiple parts/aims, finished making ALL study data available in a repository for long-term data sharing (i.e. no further data to share).
+    - _Finished_: if your study, including studies with multiple parts/aims, finished making ALL study data available in a repository for long-term data sharing (i.e. no further data to share).

     > This field should be updated as a HEAL study moves through its life-cycle - see [information on how to update.](update-cedar-form-metadata.md)